davidlattimore/wild/libwild/MachO.md

 ## `LC_CODE_SIGNATURE` command

 Code signature is mandatory and cannot run a final binary without it.
 Can be manually created for a produced binary: `codesign -s - -f a.out`.
 A linker can skip emitting the signature by using: `-Wl,-no_adhoc_codesign`.
+One drawback of invoking `codesign` externally is that you must reserve space for the additional load command in advance; otherwise, offsets in segments such as `__TEXT` will shift.

 It's basically an array of SHA-256 hashes, one for each page of the file - similar to how we emit build-id.
 There's existing LLVM implementation of the format we can use: https://github.com/llvm/llvm-project/blob/36e495dd903cea000f6c4f51954554c22f39d7da/lld/MachO/SyntheticSections.cpp#L1622-L1662